soris-codes/hearten_backend/README.md

 - A user can create an account and authenticate to create/save entries

-## Release 2
+## Future Releases
 - Add text prompt option
     * Create random text generator that provides a 3-word prompt

 - A user is able to select the type of journal entry they are making:
     * no prompt
     * visual prompt
     * story starter text prompt
     * both image and story starter

-## Release 3
 - Add timer component
-- A user can optionally set a timer for timed writing entries
+    * A user can optionally set a timer for timed writing entries

-## Release 4

 - A user can share entries on social media platforms